Defendere/School-Maps/README.md

 <pre>

-         a line shows the shortest path betwene the 2 points │
+         a line shows the shortest path between the 2 points │
                │
              ┌─┼───────────────────────────────────────────┐